If you’ve ever drawn a cat or other animal you may be stuck on how exactly to do the whiskers.

 The feature picture of this blog post is of my cat also pictured here.
 For this study, I did use the Impressed Line Technique.

-First, ideally you need a stylus (pictured below).
+First, ideally you need a stylus.
 The stylus has a very fine ball on the end or one on each end, different sizes.

-Whiskers and leaf veins are very thin, so a stylus works well and always delivers a consistent line.
+Whiskers and leaf veins are very thin, so a stylus works well and always delivers a consistent line; a must-have tool!

-If you don’t have a stylus, they are very inexpensive and I recommend Loew-Cornell Double Ended Stylus.
-It’s the one I have and it’s great.
+If you don’t have a stylus, they are very inexpensive and I recommend this set of styluses that come in different sizes.

 Or, you could also use a sharp, white colored pencil or an empty mechanical pencil for this technique as well.